Clean Tax Cuts (CTC)

 The COVID-19 health crisis has caused an abrupt halt to our ongoing policy development initiatives.
 In response, we are working with several economists and scholars to apply free-market principles to stimulus options being considered.
 Private tax-exempt debt could be used to provide the capital and liquidity required during times of economic slowdowns, yet not saddle the Federal Government with risky loans that are at high risk of default.

-On the occasion of the UN Climate talks held in Madrid, Spain, Grace Richardson Fund president Rod Richardson participated in a Colloquium on Climate and Freedom on December 12, 2019 at the NH Hotel, Colón, Madrid.
+On the occasion of the UN Climate talks held in Madrid, Spain, for COP 25 in 2019, Grace Richardson Fund president Rod Richardson participated in a Colloquium on Climate and Freedom on December 12, 2019 at the NH Hotel, Colón, Madrid.
 GRF is grateful to Juan Piña, of Fundación para el Avance de la Libertad, for organizing this important side event.

 The Grace Richardson Fund pioneers powerful new free market policy solutions for critical issues stuck in partisan gridlock.
 One such new idea, Clean Tax Cuts (CTC), applies Ronald Reagan’s supply-side tax cuts to the problems of pollution and climate risk.